csdms/ivy/lessons/python/modules.md

 # Modules, scripts, and the basics of packaging

-Jupyter Notebooks can get you a long way, but to really advance your Python (and scientific programming) skills, you'll need to write source code in modules.
+Jupyter Notebooks can get you a long way, but to really advance your scientific programming skills, you'll need to write Python source code in a *module*.
-A *module* is a file containing Python statements and definitions.
-It uses the `.py` extension.
-The module name is the filename.

-Code from a module can be imported into an interactive Python session, a notebook, or even other modules, just as we have with NumPy or Matplotlib functions.
+Code from a module can be imported into an interactive Python session, a notebook, or even other modules, just as we can with NumPy or Matplotlib functions.
 Code in a module can also be executed from a shell prompt as a *script*.
 A group of modules can be bound together as a *package*.
 Packages are the most effective way to share Python code.
 Because packages can be installed into an environment, path considerations aren't an issue.
-(More on this below.)
 Code from an installed package can be run at any location on a filesystem.
 The NumPy and Matplotlib libraries are packages.